RandomSoup/sack/readme.md

 ### Files and Binary

-File io is a core feature of Sack, and as such it has it's own syntax.
+File IO is a core feature of Sack, and as such it has it's own syntax.

 Files are opened using the `open` keyword, and closed using the `close` keyword.
 There are multiple modes for opening files, and they are as follows:
 ```